LandYacht

 matters.

-Eight independent nodes cover every corner of the van.
-Each publishes to its own MQTT topic.
-Each is fused, enclosed, and reachable over WiFi for firmware updates.
+Independent nodes cover every corner of the van.
+Each publishes to its own MQTT topic and is reachable over WiFi for firmware updates.
 Swap one out — the rest don't notice.
+The first three are running in a real bus today; the rest land one node at a time.

 Every sensor node runs on the same board — one spare part covers the whole system.